 |

-| Contribute to HotWire |
+Contribute to HotWire |

 Contributions Welcomed

-As always, your
+As always, your feedback and contributions are appreciated.

-feedback and contributions are appreciated.
-ReliaSoft is able to provide the most
+ReliaSoft is able to provide the most user-friendly reliability software

-listen to our customers.
-This applies to our newsletters and
+packages and support because we listen to our customers.
+This applies to

-have for Reliability HotWire.
+contributions you may have for Reliability HotWire.
+If you have a

-HotWire, feel free to contact us.
-We can be reached by
+Reliability HotWire, feel free to contact us.

 |